enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     ``MultiSpecies`` and ``RadiationFieldType`` are forced to 0 and ``RadiativeCooling`` is forced to 1.
-    [Not in public release version]
+    [Not in public release version] ``PhotoelectricHeating`` (external)

-``MultiMetals`` (external)
+    If set to be 1, Gamma_pe = 5.1e-26 erg/s will be added uniformly
+    to the gas without any shielding (Tasker & Bryan 2008).
+At the moment this is still experimental.
+Default: 0 ``MultiMetals`` (external)
     This was added so that the user could turn on or off additional metal fields - currently there is the standard metallicity field (Metal_Density) and two additional metal fields (Z_Field1 and Z_Field2).
 Acceptable values are 1 or 0, Default: 0 (off).

+.. _cloudy_cooling:

 Cloudy Cooling
 ~~~~~~~~~~~~~~